spyke/spyke/README.md

 $ python setup.py install
 ```

-For the NVIDIA 340 driver in Linux, it seems the "Allow Flipping" option must be disabled in
-the OpenGL settings in the `nvidia-settings` app, otherwise the 3D cluster plot will not
-update properly.

 Plotting of spike waveforms in the Sort window can be slow and generate flicker.
 This seems to
 be a problem with matplotlib, and can be fixed by applying the following diff to matplotlib: